tpsnugget/toDoList/README.md

 # Version 10
 #   Create a createDeleteButton as a new method in the view object
 #   Event Delegation is used to listen to clicks in the ul rather than for each li

+# Version 11
+# Adding forEach loops to arrays instead of FOR loops